-- ensure that staff and students are aware of what constitutes bullying and the consequences for those involved; - use opportunities in lessons, particularly those for PSHE and General Studies, to explore bullying-related issues; - create an atmosphere in which staff, students and parents (including guardians and carers) are encouraged to report any incident of bullying, knowing that measures to deal with it will be employed in a supportive and sensitive way; - ensure it is widely known that any kind of harassment will not be tolerated by the college and that all cases of alleged bullying will be fully investigated; - create a culture where the reporting of, and procedures for dealing with, bullying behaviour are as effective as possible in establishing what has actually taken place whilst at the same time protecting the victim from reprisals; - set out clearly the disciplinary sanctions likely to be employed to punish the perpetrator(s), to deter such incidents in the future; and - comply with the college's duties under the Equality Act 2010.
+- ensure that staff and students are aware of what constitutes bullying and the consequences for those involved; - use opportunities in lessons, particularly those for PSHE, to explore bullying-related issues; - create an atmosphere in which staff, students and parents (including guardians and carers) are encouraged to report any incident of bullying, knowing that measures to deal with it will be employed in a supportive and sensitive way; - ensure it is widely known that any kind of harassment will not be tolerated by the college and that all cases of alleged bullying will be fully investigated; - create a culture where the reporting of, and procedures for dealing with, bullying behaviour are as effective as possible in establishing what has actually taken place whilst at the same time protecting the victim / witnesses from reprisals; - set out clearly the disciplinary sanctions likely to be employed to punish the perpetrator(s), to deter such incidents in the future; and - comply with the college's duties under the Equality Act 2010.

 This policy is informed by the DfE's non-statutory guidance Preventing and Tackling Bullying (July 2017) and has been approved by the Board of MPW.
-It is available to parents on request from Christine Gavin, the Director of Operations (christine.gavin@mpw.ac.uk) and can be made available in large print or another more accessible format, if required.
-If assistance is needed with making a complaint, for example because of a disability, a parent should contact the Director of Operations, who will be happy to make appropriate arrangements.
+It is available to parents on request from Tom Caston, Principal (tom.caston@mpw.ac.uk) and can be made available in large print or another more accessible format, if required.
+If assistance is needed with making a complaint, for example because of a disability, a parent should contact the Principal, who will be happy to make appropriate arrangements.